cosmigo/pmotion-purebasic/README.md

 # References

-For a discussion regarding PMNG plugin developements, see the following threads on [Cosmigo community forum]:
+For a discussion regarding PMNG plugin development, see the following threads on [Cosmigo community forum]:

 - [Amiga IFF Support]
 - [File I/O Plugins Questions]